george-prisma/prisma-graphql-pagination-tutorial/README.md

 ...
 ```

-## Bonus: Add ordering by field
+## Bonus: Add an `orderBy` operator to your query

 Everything looks great.
 Amazing work!

-By now, you should have an example with pagination already working.
-To top off this lesson, you can also order the results by a field.
+By now, you should have an example with pagination working.
+To top off this lesson, you can also order the results by name.

-Prisma allows you to order results **descendingly** or **ascendingly**.
+`Prisma` lets you order results in **ascending** or **descending** order.
 In this final section, you will learn how to sort the `Pokemon` list by name.

-### 1. Create `PokemonOrderByName` type
+### 1. Create the `PokemonOrderByName` type

-Just like you created the `Pokemon` type, you can create the `PokemonOrderByName` type.
+Just like you created the `Pokemon` type, create the `PokemonOrderByName` type.
 The `getAllPokemons` query in `schema.ts` will use this type as an argument for ordering the list before pagination.

 Create the following file: